 Vim is no doubt a very powerful command line text editor, but it's not easy to master.
 The tool offers a sea of features, which is why remembering each and every functionality isn't an easy task.

 In this tutorial, we will discuss how you can do this.
-Please be aware that all examples/instructions mentioned in this article/tutorial have been tested on Ubuntu 16.04LTS, and the Vim editor version we've used is 7.4.
+Please be aware that all examples/instructions mentioned in this article/tutorial have been tested on Ubuntu 22.04.

 Open multiple files and easily switch between them